calebdagreat/azure-network-protocols/README.md

 - **Observe ICMP Traffic cont.**
 - Initiate a perpetual/non-stop ping ("ping 10.0.0.5 -t") from your Windows 10 - "VM-1" to your Ubuntu VM - "VM2"
+- Go to Microsoft Azure, search and open Network Security Groups, click Ubuntu VM - "VM2"
+- Add new security rules
-  1. Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
+- Disable incoming (inbound) ICMP traffic
-  2. Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)
+- Go Back to Remote Desktop - Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should STOP start working)
+- Go back to VM2 Network Security and Allow ICMP activity
+- Observe ICMP traffic in Wireshark
-  3. Stop the ping activity
+- Stop the ping activity (press Control+C on keyboard)
 </p>
 <br />